The Best Drive-In Theatres Across Canada

 For more record-breaking rocks, check out these mind-blowing Canadian geography facts.

-Valley Drive-In, Cambridge, Nova Scotia
+Cambridge, Nova Scotia

 By the 1990s, drive-in theatres across the country were on the decline.
 After four decades of operation, Nova Scotia’s historic Valley Drive-In nearly joined the growing list of closures—until a miraculous intervention from the local Lions Club saved the day.
 The Lions transformed the theatre into a non-profit, recognizing its value as a community hub, and transforming it into a centre for summer fun.
 In addition to regular screenings, they’re hosting drive-in bingo on Tuesdays and summer flea markets.